bevyengine/rfcs/rfcs/yy-services.md

 ## User-facing explanation

 These are the key structs for services:
-* `Service<Request, Response, Description=()>`: a component or resource that represents a type of service that can be provided, defined by a `Request` input data structure and a `Response` output data structure.
+* `Service<Request, Response>`: a component or resource that represents a type of service that can be provided, defined by a `Request` input data structure and a `Response` output data structure.
-The `Description` is an optional generic parameter that allows each service instance to describe its purpose or its behavior.
 The description can be used by clients to decide which service provider they want to use for a given service type.
 * `Promise<Response>`: a component for awaiting the result of a service request that has been issued.
 A `Promise` can be polled to check if the response is available yet.